limix/limix/doc/qtl.rst

 returned.

 If ``E0`` is not specified, a column-vector of ones is considered.
 In this case the
-\mathbf G\odot\mathbf E₀ term reduces to an additive genetic effect, and thus the test corresponds to a standard gxe test.
+\mathbf G\odot𝙴₀ term reduces to an additive genetic effect, and thus the test corresponds to a standard gxe test.

 If iter0 is provided,